jonathan-fielding/ic-readme/README.md

 Additionally: My job is not to tell you exactly what to do and how to do it.
 It is also not to be the "official decision maker" for our team.

 I might have thoughts on your code, and I expect you to have thoughts on mine.
-In the end, you own your code and if you have a good reason for doing something, you should do it; "use good judgment" is a key part of the Spendesk culture, and it applies to code as much as everything else.
+In the end, you own your code and if you have a good reason for doing something, you should do it.

 ## Feedback